hynek/svcs/docs/core-concepts.md

 ### Cleanup

-If a factory is a [generator](https://docs.python.org/3/tutorial/classes.html#generators) and *yields* the instance instead of returning it, the generator will be remembered by the container.
+If a factory is a [generator](https://docs.python.org/3/tutorial/classes.html#generators) and *yields* the instance instead of returning it, the container will remember the generator.
 At the end, you run {meth}`svcs.Container.close()` and all generators will be finished (i.e. called `next(factory)` again).
 You can use this to close files, return database connections to a pool, et cetera.